 Nothing blends into a garden landscape so effortlessly and naturally as timber furniture.
 Again, we have an outstanding selection from all the top makers including Alexander Rose who use wonderful woods such as roble, cornis and mahogany to such striking effect.

 Gloster and Barlow Tyrie specialize in delightful teak furniture, the latter manufactured near to their own plantation.
 There are dining sets, benches, recliners, swings and picnic tables to suit every occasion, with some successfully mixing materials, perhaps stainless steel alongside teak.
-Zest and Rowlinson's children's furniture is particularly well regarded while Jagram's hanging chairs and loungers reflect eye-catching contemporary style.
+Zest and Rowlinson's children's furniture is particularly well regarded while Jagram's hanging chairs and loungers reflect an eye-catching contemporary style.

 You can be assured that the suppliers of our timber furniture are all aware of the environmental and social damage caused by deforestation and the wood used to manufacture our furniture originates from FSC (Forest Stewardship Council) certified or FLEGT (Forest Law Enforcement Governance and Trade) licensed sources.
-This means that the timber originates from managed and sustainable forests and has been checked and tracked all the way through the supply chain from source to manufacturer.
+This means that the timber originates from managed and sustainable forests and has been checked and tracked all the way through the supply chain from source to the manufacturer.

 No garden furniture looks more enduring than a bench, dining set or table made from granite or cast stone.
 The latter has been extensively used for many years by market leaders Haddonstone and Borderstone as an ideal alternative to quarried stone.